The Hermopolis Symposium

 Okasha El-Daly

-Hermes and the Morning of the Soul: Philosophical Death and Rebirth in the Western Esoteric Culture
+Hermes and the Morning of the Soul: Philosophical Death and Rebirth in Western Esoteric Culture

 Ike Baker